liao961120/linguisticsdown/README.md

 linguisticsdown
 ===============

-The goal of linguisticsdown is to ...
+The goal of linguisticsdown is to support Linguistics-related doucument writing in R Markdown, such as providing a [Shiny Gadget](https://shiny.rstudio.com/articles/gadgets.html) to write and insert IPA symbols easily and functions to draw syntax tree (not implemented yet).

 Installation
 ------------